Questions To Ask Your Doctor

 Age, sex and family risk factors determine what screenings you need, but your doctor can give you recommendations based on your medical history.

-Are there any lifestyle changes you would recommend for me?
+Are there any lifestyle changes you would recommend to me?

 Improving your diet, quitting smoking and exercising more are all changes you can make to improve your health, and your doctor can offer advice and guidance on how to start making those positive changes.